MkMunich/SniffUART/README.md

 Timing:
 Every decoded message will get a time stamp, when received.
 Timing will be persistet as well (Save as.. / Import..).
 In order to measure a time delta between two messages, just select both messages and the time diff will be displayed in the bottom of the dialog.

-Example of a Tuya door contact (decoder class: McuLowPower)
+An example of a Tuya door contact (decoder class: McuLowPower)
 ![image](https://github.com/MkMunich/SniffUART/blob/master/ScreenShots/SniffUART%20McuLowPower.png)